Inside Yashica atoron

 Shutter

-The shutter of the yashica atoron consists of two blades each in form of a triangle.
+The shutter of the Yashica Atoron consists of two blades, each of which has a diamond-shaped window.
 When the lens is closed, both are on top of each other and therefore do not let any light through.
 When the shutter is released, one blade moves to the left and the other to the right, revealing a diamond-shaped opening in the lens.

 The pictures on the left illustrate how the shutter of the atoron is constructed in principle.